artmg/lubuild/help/configure/VM-GPU-Passthrough.md

 GPU Passthrough involves dedicating a GPU to a guest virtual machine, so the main hosting desktop will not be able to use it.
 Physically the main desktop will be plugged into the onboard graphics controller.

+Although VirtualBox might be the simplest way to set up VMs, it does not yet support GPU Passthrough

 * QEMU is used to run virtual machine "guests" on this host desktop
 * IOMMU is the hardware mapping technology that allows passthrough